 This page helps managers, directors and chairs plan for the safe and gradual return of faculty and staff to U of G facilities.
 Those in roles that support planning for faculty and staff’s return (e.g., administrative assistants) may also find this page helpful.

-U of G is planning for the safe and gradual return of faculty and staff to our campus starting this spring.
+U of G is planning for the safe return of faculty, staff and students to our campuses.
 Our plans will closely follow public health guidelines and government legislation, putting the health and safety of our community first.

 On This Page